Skip to Main Content

 The ultimate goal of the Archives is to digitize the collection so items may be more widely accessible.
 Digitization of items provides enhanced access to materials that might otherwise be unavailable for public use.
 Through the Douglas D. Schumann Library & Learning Commons' Digital Collections and other methods, users will have the ability to access digitized information both on site and remotely.

 Priority will be given to Presidential records, chronologically earliest to oldest, beginning with founding documents through the present.
+Digital facsimiles will be provided on the Digital Collections in PDF format.
 Scans will be made text searchable when able.

 Digitization of materials has begun.